mbrajk/ynac/README.md

 ### Purpose

 A multi-platform console application that uses Spectre Console to create a visually appealing CLI that connects to the YNAB API and displays basic budget information.
 Verified to work on Windows, Mac and Linux.
+Binaries are only created for windows currently so Mac and Linux will have to follow the developer instructions.

 | :warning: | Construction ahead |